tetz2442/jax-ajax/readme.md

-# A tiny fetch api
+# A tiny fetch library built for the browser

 ## Installing